Abhijit1102/fastai/README.md

 # fastai
-## This is fastai course, which gives you a hands on fastai
+## This is fastai course, which gives you a hands on fastai.